 As you add more people to a repo, the odds of a push collision increase quadratically with the number of people.
 So while this is a minor issue for the GVFS repo, it’s a major nuisance for the Azure DevOps repo, and it would be a complete show stopper for the Windows repo.

 See The Race to Push to see how we use pull requests and merge queues to solve this issue by handling that race for you.

 Too many branches

 Branches are cheap to create and easy to use, and people tend to create lots of them.
-Typically, you’ll have a few branches that everyone cares about, like master and release branches, and then lots of branches that most people don’t care about, like topic branches.
+Typically, you’ll have a few branches that everyone cares about, like main and release branches, and then lots of branches that most people don’t care about, like topic branches.
 It is very common to have 5, 10, even 15 topic branches per person – some of those are active, some of them are parked, and some are forgotten, but by default everyone has to deal with all of these branches, regardless of how useful they are (or aren’t).

 There are several reasons that having too many branches can be painful:

 - When listing out the branches, either locally or in the web, you have to wade through all of the branches to find the few you care about.